shkm/frecli/README.md

 ## What it does right now

-This is still very basic and in development, but some functionality works..
+This is still very basic and in development, but some functionality works.
 I'm working on both this and the API client behind it ([freckle-api](https://github.com/shkm/freckle-api)) consecutively.

-Nothing!
-It's 100% useless right now.
+### Projects

+- `projects` lists all projects available to you
+- `project ID` list the given project's attributes by its ID.

 ## Configuration